Filip-Rak/Discrete-Modelling/README.md

 - For Python projects only source code and file structures are provided.
 Libraries are not included.
 - Both C++ projects can be easily opened through Visual Studio's 'Clone Repository' feature.
   - Paste the following link as location: https://github.com/Filip-Rak/Discrete-Modelling.
-  - Clone the project..
+  - Clone the project.
-  - Find the exercise in the directories of the project and unpack `dependencies.zip` file in its exact location.
+  - Navigate to the desired exercise directory within the project.
+  - `dependencies.zip` file **must** be extracted in its exact location in order to avoid build errors.
   - Navigate through the file structure to a `.sln` file and open it.
   - Now you can run the code from within Visual Studio.